stathissideris/dali/doc/layout.md

 changing the positions of elements but may add new elements based on the position and dimensions of other elements.

-In order to use the built-in layouts you need to require the relevant namespace (`dali.layout.stack`, `dali.layout.align` etc) despite the fact that you are not using any of the functions directly.
+**IMPORTANT:** In order to use the built-in layouts you need to require the relevant namespace (`dali.layout.stack`, `dali.layout.align` etc) despite the fact that you are not using any of the functions directly.

 [Apache Batik](http://xmlgraphics.apache.org/batik/) is used for figuring out the sizes of various elements.